wixtoolset/web/src/Docusaurus/docs/reference/wixext/util.md

 ---
-sidebar_position: 1
+sidebar_position: 20
 ---

 # Utility custom actions

 WiX includes a number of utility custom actions in the WixToolset.Util.wixext WiX extension.
+To use them, add a package reference to WixToolset.Util.wixext in your .wixproj or use [`wix extension`](../wixexe.md#extension) and [`wix build -ext`](../wixexe.md#build) at the command line.

 ## WixShellExec custom actions